 Deramaxx is a non-steroidal anti-inflammatory drug (NSAID) used in dogs to control pain and inflammation.
-Its particularly effective against osteoarthritis, a degenerative disease that affects your dogs joints.
+It is particularly effective against osteoarthritis, a degenerative disease that affects your dog's joints.
 It is available as beef-flavored, scored, chewable tablets.
 Deramaxx works by reducing substances that cause pain, inflammation, and fever in the body.
 Deramaxx is also used to reduce pain associated with surgery or dental procedures.
 Deramaxx requires a prescription from your veterinarian.

 Deramaxx is a non-steroidal anti-inflammatory drug (NSAID) that belongs to the COX-2 inhibitor class of medications.
 Deramaxx is different from other NSAIDs because at recommended doses it blocks the COX-2 enzyme, not the COX-1 enzyme.
 While the COX-1 enzyme is necessary for many normal body functions, COX-2 enzymes trigger inflammation and contribute to pain in arthritic joints.

 Side effects involving the digestive system, kidneys, or liver may occur.
 Periodic blood tests may be required.
 Not for use in humans.
 For use in dogs only.